-Unlike other countries around the world, there aren’t many cities in Germany which will require you to own a car.
+Unlike in other countries around the world, there aren’t many cities in Germany which will require you to own a car.
 There are many alternative options to getting around Germany without owning your own car.

 There are also many cheaper options to get around Germany without a car, so it’s definitely worth reading into so that you can pick your favorite way to explore the country and get from point A to B without owning a vehicle.